-Fifers Lane big breakfasts, Norfolk Terrace lakeside views and even some work at SOC -- was that really more than three decades ago?
-To cut a long story short, in 2003 I returned to my native Somerset where I run my own writing business, www.internationalcopywriter.com
+Fifers Lane big breakfasts, Norfolk Terrace lakeside views and even some work at SOC - was that really more than 35 years ago?
+I now live in my native Somerset where I run my own writing business, www.europecopywriter.com

 Catharine Garner (BIO 1983)

 After graduating, I did a couple of years in a lab, but decided to leave science mainly because bacteria don't stop growing at weekends.
 I'm now the Active Underwriter of a Lloyd's syndicate.
 Bizarrely, thanks to industry regulations, a knowledge of genetics was actually quite helpful for this!

 Still selling vintage clothes as I did at the university market and St. Benedicts market.
 Now living in Liverpool.
 Have lost touch with everyone at UEA (my fault).
 Anyone who remembers me please get in touch firstname.lastname@example.org

 I live in Perth, Western Australia, where I run my own business from home as an editor, proof reader and copywriter.
 I am married with two teenage children.